TRIPLE NEGATIVE BREAST CANCER

 These risk factors include:

-• Being younger than 50 – TNBC is more likely to develop in women who are younger than 50, as opposed to more common forms of breast cancer that usually affect women older than 60.
+• Being younger than 50 years old – TNBC is more likely to develop in women who are younger than 50, as opposed to more common forms of breast cancer that usually affect women older than 60.

 • Having inherited the BRCA1 gene – Women with the BRCA1 (breast cancer gene 1) mutation have been found to be at an increased risk for developing TNBC.